Reactive Attachment Disorder (RAD) In Children

 Understand the diagnosis, what to do next and access resources

 Reactive attachment disorder (RAD) is a serious disorder that occurs when an infant or child is unable to form attachments to parents or caregivers.
-This usually occurs when a baby’s emotional and physical needs are neglected.
+RAD in children usually occurs when a baby’s emotional and physical needs are neglected.
 Children most often at risk for developing RAD may have experienced the following situations: live in a children’s home or facility, frequently changes foster homes or caregivers, have inexperienced parents, have prolonged separation from parents or other caregivers due to hospitalization, have a mother with postpartum depression where she is not actively caring for the child or are a part of

 How do I know if my child suffers from RAD?